 Select sponsors will serve as topic hosts during this global strategic discussion.
 They will join celebrities and subject matter experts for chats that will inspire, challenge and enlighten us!

 Real-time data mining will identify themes for future efforts and IBM Watson Analytics will distill ideas for actionable results.
-This unique opportunity will pave the way for the work ahead of us in Toronto in October!
+This unique opportunity will pave the way for the work ahead of us in Toronto in November!

 WHY WE COLLABORATE